TedHusted/awake/awake.md/awake.md

 After a moment, Tessa asks, “Did you call about the chair?”

-“Yes, they’re sending someone out tomorrow — Can you make dinner tonight?
+“Yes, they’re sending someone out tomorrow — Can you take care of dinner tonight?
 I need to lie down for a few minutes.”

+“Yes, I’ll have the house bot make something for us.”

 ###